-In 2019/20 and 20/21 we will be working to develop a small-scale contemporary dance offer at The Dukes.
+From 2021 we will be working to develop a contemporary dance offer at The Dukes.
+We are interested in dance or dance/theatre for all audiences including families.

 Family Work

 Our offer to children and families focuses on small-scale monthly work for the under-5s and large-scale work twice a season for the over-5s.